GOP senators critical of Trump's response to unrest following Floyd's death - Local News 8

 Majority Leader Mitch McConnell wouldn’t answer questions Monday about whether he believed Trump had struck the appropriate tone in his handling of the unrest.
 Majority Leader Mitch McConnell wouldn’t answer questions Monday about whether he believed Trump had struck the appropriate tone in his handling of the unrest.
 Others also declined to comment about Trump’s tweets, including Sen. David Perdue of Georgia, who faces voters in the fall.

-“Well, obviously this is an evolving situation — I think this is different position the President is in,” said Sen. Marco Rubio of Florida when asked if Trump should shift his tone to emphasize unity.
+“Well, obviously this is an evolving situation — I think this is a difficult position the President is in,” said Sen. Marco Rubio of Florida when asked if Trump should shift his tone to emphasize unity.

 But, this isn’t the first time Republicans have struggled to defend the President amid a civil rights crisis in his presidency.
 During Trump’s first summer in office, the President was criticized by Republicans for saying there “were very fine people, on both sides” when referring to violent clashes in Charlottesville that led to the death of a Heather Heyer at the hands of a white supremacist.